 Michael Davis describes himself as a platform-agnostic storyteller who helps others become better storytellers.
 He has held an array of top leadership and creative positions at digital news sites, magazines, newspapers and broadcasting outlets.
 He was a Nieman Fellow at Harvard University during the 1986-87 academic year.
 Later he wrote the New York Times Non-Fiction Best Seller Street Gang: The Complete History of Sesame Street and is a co-executive producer of the feature-length documentary film adapted from the book.
 He is a graduate of UNC Chapel Hill and Northwestern University’s Medill School of Journalism, where he later taught as an adjunct professor.

 Email me if you're a journalist/editor based in Europe who wants to get more info on how to practice solutions journalism or if you’re a trainer/media professional looking for support in spreading solutions journalism across the globe.

 Michelle Faust Raghavan supports respectful and equitable news coverage of the many communities that make up the United States.
 She came to the organization as the Pacific West Coast Region Manager.
-Before that, Michelle spent about a decade reporting on policy issues and hosting for public media stations across the country.
-Most recently, she covered health care policy at 89.3 KPCC Southern California Public Radio.
-Prior to moving to California, she worked at WCPN/WVIZ in Cleveland, Ohio and WXXI in Rochester, New York as part of the regional journalism collaborative Side Effects Public Media.
-Michelle’s broadcast career launched at KAWC in Yuma, Arizona where she hosted Morning Edition.
+Before that, Michelle spent about a decade reporting on policy issues (mostly health care policy) and hosting for public media stations across the country, including 89.3 KPCC Southern California Public Radio, WCPN/WVIZ in Cleveland, Ohio, WXXI in Rochester, New York, and KAWC in Yuma, Arizona.
 Michelle is passionate about mentorship and is actively involved with NPR’s Next Generation Radio project.